-Books@Cafe is a quirky place with a bookshop on main entrance with restaurant above offering decent views of the hillside city of Amman, and a licensed place to drink alcohol and hang out.
+Books@Cafe is a quirky place with a bookshop on main entrance with a restaurant above offering decent views of the hillside city of Amman, and a licensed place to drink alcohol and hang out.

 An outdoor terrace and indoor seating, sheesha pipes and swinging lights.
 With great views and artsy interiors, this is the place to socialize and enjoy a drink and a meal.

 What Books@Cafe lacks is genuine local food, it’s clearly aimed at offing a more western menu.
 I’ve opted for the tomato feta black olive and mint filled calzone.
-The menu offers a selection of starters, salads, pizzas, sandwiches, pastas – but all look familiar, this isn’t local dining.
+The menu offers a selection of starters, salads, pizzas, sandwiches, pasta – but all look familiar, this isn’t local dining.
 It’s not meant to be local.

-After hours Books@Cafe becomes a meeting place for the a mostly gay crowd who come to drink, meet and listen to music.
+After hours Books@Cafe becomes a meeting place for the mostly gay crowd who come to drink, meet and listen to music.